Well, hello you creative cupcake! 🙂

 Depending on your personal preferences, broaden your artistic horizons by attending a free concert, a museum exhibition, or an art gallery.

-Every now and then (where I live, quite often at summertime, I must say) you can find a free art exhibition, open-air cinemas, music shows, or special free-entry museum days.
+Every now and then (where I live, quite often in the summertime, I must say) you can find a free art exhibition, open-air cinemas, music shows, or special free-entry museum days.

 Keep an eye on such opportunities by staying updated with a calendar of events in your place of living, and do visit an event or two when you find the one which matches your interests.